chamodgunarathne/Chat-App-Spring-Boot/README.md

 # Chat-App-Spring-Boot
-Chat application using spring boot websocket
+Chat application using spring boot websocket for practice purpose using the aid of online resources